-Wherein shopping for dresses is a whole lot different than Rose guessed, and Valentina doesn’t learn that much about Bosra.
+Wherein shopping for dresses is a whole lot different than Rose had guessed, and Valentina doesn’t learn much about Bosra.

-Four days after meeting at the Paragon's Cup, the three women met at the seamstress’ shop.
+Four days after meeting at the Paragon's Cup, the three women met at the seamstress.

-The store was more akin to a salon with fashion books lying about and boxes with ribbons and buttons being passed around than an actual store.
+The shop was more akin to a salon than an actual store, with fashion books lying about and boxes with ribbons and buttons being passed around.
 Flutes of champagne were offered upon entry.

 Rose was perplexed.
 Her mouth would not close as she looked around.
 There were no other customers.
 Lace drapes covered the window, letting in enough natural light to see clearly, while at the same time giving the room a more secluded ambiance.

-"Tina..." she started on a whisper, suddenly aware of where her boots had been all day.
-"I'ma mess up the carpet, and they’ll have conniption over the state of my undies."
+"Tina..." she started in a whisper, suddenly aware of where her boots had been all day.
+"I'm gonna mess up the carpet, and they’ll have conniptions over the state of my undies."

 "Don't worry, they won't tell.
 That's partly why they ask such a high price."
-Those words did not bolster Rose's spirits.
+Tina’s reply did not bolster Rose's spirits.

-"This ain’t no place for me," she whispered at her friend.
+"This ain’t no place for me," she hissed at her friend.

 Rose promptly sat on an ottoman and tried to keep her feet in the same spot so as not to mess up the exotic carpet.

-She listened in on the conversation Valentina was having with the head-mistress of the shop.
-The words however, didn't make much sense to her.
+She listened in on the conversation Valentina was having with the mistress of the shop.
+The words didn't make much sense to her, however.
 Taffeta.
 Tule.
 Bustline.
 Bustle.

 "Undress, darling, and show me what we're working with.
 We'll make you look pretty," the mistress cooed.

 Extremely self-conscious, Rose did as she was told.
-The mirrors enhanced every bump and freckle.
+The mirrors magnified every bump and freckle.

-Bosra had never been here, but she had been to comparably fancy places.
+Bosra had never been to this specific seamstress before, but she had been to comparably fancy places.
 She let herself be given a glass of bubbles.
-She also accepted a booklet with fashion plates.
-She sat and leafed through it whilst the pupper was undergoing everything with astonishment.
+She also accepted a booklet of fashion plates.
+She sat and leafed through it whilst the Pupper was undergoing everything with astonishment.

 Tina appeared to be in her element, biting her lip in excitement and making simple suggestions here and there.
 It was good to see the girl did have Pupper's best interest at heart.